acarrara192/acarrara192/README.md

 - 👋 Hi, I’m @acarrara192
-- 👀 I’m interested in getting more practical coding experience, especially related to game dev.
+- 👀 I'm looking for a job or an internship, ideally in the realm of Urban Computing.
-- 🌱 I’m currently double majoring in Compsci and Urban Studies at Mcgill.
+- 🌱 I recently graduated with a double major in Compsci and Urban Studies at Mcgill.
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me: arianna.carrara@mail.mcgill.ca